MOHAN Foundation: Training Transplant Coordinators

 These training programmes have partly been funded by one of the oldest philanthropic institutions in India, Sir Ratan Tata Trust & Navajbai Ratan Tata Trust.
 Coordinators are trained in medical, legal and ethical aspects related to organ donation and are also imparted soft skills for grief counseling.
 The structured training ensures that they are able to approach and counsel the families of brain dead patients for organ donation.
 Coordinators facilitate organ donation and transplantation in a positive environment and provide support to the donor family.
 From December 2009 to September 2018, 1967 candidates were trained as transplant coordinators through 56 training programmes in India and Bangladesh.
 In India, the organ donation rate has increased from 0.08 per million population in 2008 to 0.8 per million population in 2017 which is a ten-fold increase.
 The presence of trained transplant coordinators is one of the factors that has contributed to this considerable increase.

 The foundation partners with The Transplantation Society, Indian Society of Nephrology, the Indian Society of Organ Transplantation, World Health Organization, Transplant Procurement Management (TPM) of Spain to conduct national workshops for transplant coordinators.
 Training programme of one week are held along with other similar NGO's like Shatayu and Government organisations like Zonal Transplant Coordination Committee of Maharashtra and Karnataka to train the Transplant coordinators in different cities besides Chennai like Ahmedabad, Mumbai, New Delhi and Bangalore.

 Online organ registry

-Registries for organ allocation ensure fair, equitable and transparent distribution of organs and ensure thatharvested organs are not wasted for want of recipients.
+Registries for organ allocation ensure fair, equitable and transparent distribution of organs and ensure that harvested organs are not wasted for want of recipients.
 They help to make sure that no one jumps the waiting list queue.
 In 2005 the Indian Society of Organ Transplantation initiated an Indian Transplant Registry where expertise was provided by technical staff of the MOHAN Foundation.
 In 2009 the Cadaver Transplant Programme of the Government of Tamil Nadu used the previous experience of the foundation in creation of a registry for deceased donors and transplantation.
 Similar registries was created for the Department of Health, Government of Kerala in 2012 and the Department of Medical, Health and Family Welfare, Government of Rajasthan in 2014.
 The Government of India also has a plan for national organ registry.